-Traveling to Ben Gurion Airport Tel Aviv from Jerusalem by train
+Traveling to Ben Gurion Airport by Train

 In the early stages of operation, the new Jerusalem train is running free of charge to passengers.
 According to Israel Railways, there is a 90 day period after the initial line where transportation between the Yitzhak Navon Station and other Israel destinations will be free, however, this is only relevant for passengers who purchase the train ticket on a Rav Kav card directly at the Yitzhak Navon Station.
 A Ravkav refers to the electronic card which is used as a ticketing system that can be used across all bus companies in Israel as well as the national railway.
 In order to use the first free 90 days, all passengers must purchase the voucher in advance, which can also be bought online.